 St. Herman’s Cave & Inland Blue Hole National Park

 St. Herman’s Cave is located about 500 meters from the Hummingbird Highway.
-The information center and parking are located just off the highway.
 The largest of the three known entrances to St. Herman’s Cave sits in a sinkhole 180 feet wide narrowing to a 60-foot wide entrance.
 Concrete steps cover stone steps once cut by the Maya.
 St. Herman’s is one of the few major Belize caves you can visit independently, but to explore deeper in the extensive cave system, with its huge caverns and classic Maya ceremonial chambers containing calcified skeletons and artifacts, you must have a guide.

 The Inland Blue Hole is a cool, refreshing, and naturally beautiful place for a refreshing swim.
 The Blue Hole is actually a 25-foot deep sinkhole formed by the collapse of an underground limestone cave.
 The river running through the original cavern still flows through the cave system, and forms a sapphire-colored pool at the bottom of the cenote.
 The depression measures about 100-feet deep and 300 feet in diameter, with the actual blue hole at the depression’s base having a depth of about 25 feet.